 Instead of being the exhausted dad on the couch, you get to be the sexy businessman at the hotel bar — and that guy can get into a lot more trouble.

+When you’re already sleep-deprived from everyday life, bad decisions become all the more likely.
 “The risk-taking behavior stemming from chronic sleep deprivation may involve making poor business decisions, cheating on one’s spouse, gambling, risky sex, or driving fast,” says Anil Rama, M.D., a physician and professor at the Stanford Center for Sleep Sciences and Medicine.
 “The risky behavior is likely due to the impairment of the nervous system that sleep deprivation causes.”

 As much as all sleep deprivation, alcohol, and opportunity play a role in infidelity on business trips, some scientists have found that this type of cheating may be more about the pursuit of power.
 One study of over 1,500 working professionals demonstrated that elevated power was positively associated with cheating and the urge to cheat, and the correlation between power and infidelity was equally strong for men and women.
 (This may help to explain why it appears that more women may be cheating as they gain more power in the workplace.)

-Researchers suspect that power gave people an inflated sense of their ability to attract other people and that’s why they cheat.
+Researchers suspect that power gave people an inflated sense of their ability to attract other people, and that’s why they cheat.
 However, a follow-up study of 610 men and women found that power was surprisingly not linked with more casual sex among single adults.
 This indicates there may be something specific about infidelity that attracts people in high-powered positions, many of which come with travel and the money to cover their tracks.

 “One of the strongest predictors of infidelity is actually power at work, which many scientists think indicates those who are prone to cheat will, when they have the ability to conceal it,” says psychophysiologist and neuroscientist Nicole Prause, Ph.D.
 “Financial resources and travel support acting on these desires, but it also may be that people who violate their monogamy agreement violate other social agreements too, like being ruthless in business to get power.”